ccoutant/dwarf-locations/chapter2-diffs.md

 in a register but not in memory.
 The operations in this section are used to describe values that exist neither in memory nor in a single register.*

-## <span class="del">2.6.1.1.1</span> 3.10 Undefined Locations

-<span class="del">An empty location description consists of a DWARF expression containing
-no operations.
-It represents a piece or all of an object that is present in the source but not in the object code (perhaps due to optimization).</span>

-<span class="add">An undefined location represents a piece or all of an object that is
-present in the source but not in the object code (perhaps due to optimization).</span>

-1. <span class="add">`DW_OP_undefined`</span>
-<span class="add">The `DW_OP_undefined` operation pushes an undefined
-location onto the stack.</span>

-2. <span class="add">A DWARF expression containing no operations or that leaves no elements on the stack also produces an undefined location.</span>

 ## <span class="del">2.6.1.2</span> 3.11 Composite Locations